Common Skincare Ingredients (Nasties) To Avoid 2021

 Are natural skin-care products any better?

 In short, yes.
-Though it’s important to remember that there are natural ingredients that could cause allergic reactions, and it’s always worth checking the ingredients lists for any that might disagree with your skin.
+It’s important to remember though, that there are natural ingredients that could cause allergic reactions, so it’s always worth checking the ingredients lists for any that might disagree with your skin.